jmneto/thinkorswim/Chart-Scripts.md

   - Confirming trends by comparing volume ratios across different symbols.
   - Detecting divergences that may indicate potential market reversals.

-  Suitable for use in the thinkorSwim platform as a lower study to complement other technical analysis tools.
+  Suitable for use in the thinkorswim platform as a lower study to complement other technical analysis tools.

 ```
 # Advancing / Decline Index Components Volume Ratio